-When a character would end an advance (→), climb (♣), dash (→), or jump (♣) movement within Range (⊕) 1 an Ingress Point, they may choose to use the Ingress Point.
-If they do, place them within Range (⊕) 1 of any other connected Ingress Point, then the movement ends.
+When a character would end an advance (→), climb (♣), dash (→) or jump (♠) within Range (⊕) 1 and at the same elevation as an Ingress Point, they may choose to use it.
+If they do, put the character within Range (⊕) 1 and at the same elevation as any other connected Ingress Point.
+A character that uses an Ingress Point must be put at a different elevation.
+After the character is put in the new location, the movement ends.